ga-wdi-exercises/checkpoint-01/README.md

 ### #5

-Set the margin to 0 for each direct child of:
+Set the margin to 0 for each direct child of...

 - `header`
 - `footer`